1006 Absence from Work

 -

-If employees return to State government, lost sick leave balances may be restored after 24 months' consecutive employment and forfeited sick leave may be used for retirement credit purposes.
+If employees return to State government, lost sick leave balances may be restored after twenty-four (24) months of consecutive employment and forfeited sick leave may be used for retirement credit purposes.

 -

-Employees are to contact their supervisor or other designated official as soon as possible when sick leave is needed.
-When employees are incapacitated, supervisors may accept calls regarding the employees' status from other individuals.
+Employees are to contact their supervisor or designated Human Resources Representative as soon as possible when sick leave is needed.
+When employees are incapacitated, supervisor or designated Human Resources Representative may accept calls regarding the employees' status from the employees’ designated emergency contacts.

 -